Portuguese yields hit record low as QE plan stems Greek contagion

 His choice of the right-wing Independent Greeks, which also oppose the bailout terms, as a coalition partner, unsettled some investors, however, as it suggests a tough stance in talks with European Union and International Monetary Fund lenders.

-The promise of ECB cash helped support other indebted euro zone country's bonds, with Portuguese 10-year yields falling 12 basis points to a new all-time low of 2.112 percent with Spanish and Italian yields also hovering around historic troughs.
+The promise of ECB cash helped support other indebted euro zone country's bonds, with Portuguese 10-year yields falling 12 basis points to a new all-time low of 2.112 percent and Spanish and Italian yields just off historic troughs.

-German 10-year yields, the benchmark for euro zone borrowing costs, hit a record low of 0.299 percent before rebounding.
-They closed up 3 bps on the day at 0.35 percent.
+German 10-year yields, which set the standard for euro zone borrowing costs, hit a record low of 0.299 percent before rebounding.

 The prospect of QE has given fresh legs to a 2-1/2-year bond rally that has dramatically shrunk euro zone borrowing costs.